dbus2/zbus/book/src/connection.md

 ## Using a custom bus address

-You may also specify a custom bus with [`ConnectionBuilder::address`] which takes a D-Bus address [as specified in the specification][dspec].
+You may also specify a custom bus with [`connection::Builder::address`] which takes a D-Bus address [as specified in the specification][dspec].

 ## Peer to peer connection